Logo Voyage

 Van is near the eastern shore of Lake Van (Van Gölü), a soda-salt lake also known locally as Van Denizi ("the sea of Van") for its size – it's the largest lake in Turkey.
 The lake surface is 1640 metres above sea level and ringed by high mountains, so the area has a harsh continental climate.
 An active tectonic boundary runs beneath, so earthquakes are not uncommon, and the nearby volcano Mount Nemrut is only dormant, not extinct.

-The region is historically important as the centre of the kingdom of Urartu – established in the area between the 9th and 6th centuries BC by an Iron Age people who named their country Biainili, a word which eventually morphed into "Van" – and later of the Armenians.
+The region was the centre of the kingdom of Urartu from the 9th to 6th centuries BC.
+This Iron Age people named their country Biainili, which morphed into "Van".
+From the 2nd century BC it was part of the kingdom of Armenian.
 Afterwards, Van was ruled by the Byzantines, Seljuks, and Ottomans.
 At its dramatic lakeside setting just beneath the striking rock of the castle, the multicultural Van of old was known as one of the most beautiful cities of "the East", and was especially famous for its fine silverwork and the jewellers' bazaar on the Silk Road.
-During World War I, it changed hands several times between the Ottoman Empire, mostly supported by local Kurds and other Muslims, and the Russian Empire, mostly supported by local Armenians and other Christians.
-By the end of the war the old city had been devastated, and many of its people massacred.
-The remaining inhabitants relocated to the city's present location, 5 km further east inland.
+During World War I, the Ottoman Empire and the Russian Empire fought for the city.
+After retaking the city, the Ottomans massacred the local Armenian population as part of the Armenian genocide.
+By the end of the war the old city had been devastated.
+The remaining inhabitants relocated to the city's present site 5 km further east.
 What was left of the old walled city was later reduced to rubble by strong earthquakes, including a 7.1-magnitude quake in 2011.
 Only a couple of mosques have been rebuilt.

 Talk